 Modern Greenery Tree

-If your house is too small for a tree, it’s possible to still achieve the fresh scent of pine without relying on a scented candle or room fragrance.
-Take an extra-long wooden dowel and cut it into various sizes to create a triangle “tree” shape.
-Glue the evergreen branches (you can use rosemary, too) to the dowels.
-Once they’re dry, attach the wooden pieces to the wall with painter’s tape.
+You can still get that fresh pine fragrance without a tree—or relying on a scented candle.
+Take an extra-long wooden dowel and cut it into graduated sizes to create a triangle "tree" shape.
+Glue fresh evergreen branches or rosemary to the dowels.
+Once they're dry, attach the wooden pieces to the wall with painter's tape.

-This idea brings in the feeling of a real tree, but without the added bulk of a large fir.
+This crafty Christmas tree idea brings in the feeling of a real Christmas tree, but without the added bulk of a large fir.
 Various-sized branches are strung together with rope and ornaments are hung from the branches.
-The whole “tree” is topped with a rustic-inspired star.
-Place presents underneath.
+The whole "tree" is topped with a rustic-inspired star.

 The Washi-Tape Tree